 Until recently, technology was considered to be somewhat of a “necessary evil” by many in the performing arts industry.
 If you’d told most directors ten years ago that computers would play an important creative role on stage, they’d likely have laughed at you.
 But nowadays, multimedia and other forms of technology are quickly changing our ideas of what theatre is supposed to be like.
+Here we will talk more about the multimedia approach to theatre.

 Off-stage, multimedia has entered the theatre world in the form of digital signage screens providing information, session times and advertisements.
-And now, innovative directors and play writers are bringing the technology on-stage through the use of theatre audio visual equipment, such as visual displays and projectors.
+And now, innovative directors and play writers are bringing the technology on-stage through the use of theatre audiovisual equipment, such as visual displays and projectors.

 In the play Waves, Mitchell uses multimedia screens to focus attention during moments when a character is deep in thought, forcing viewers to disengage from what is happening on stage, thus simulating an out-of-body experience that is the life force of modern stream-of-consciousness art.